 Ok to Board is an airline requirement that simply states that it is indeed okay for the passenger to board the flight.
 You will get your Ok to Board from your visa agent.
 Some airlines like Jet Airways, Emirates don’t require that.
-Get it confirmed from your visa agent.
+Get it confirmed by your visa agent.

 8. Carry foreign exchange from your resident country

 It is always better to carry AED converted from your resident country so that the risk of currency rate fluctuation is mitigated.
-Find out whether your card is internationally accepted or not, so that you have the freedom of liquidity.
+Find out whether your card is internationally accepted or not so that you have the freedom of liquidity.

 9. Bear in mind the currency rate